 "Have you tried turning it off on again" - Roy, The IT Crowd

-While this solution might seem trivial (and is in fact a recurring joke on the TV series, The IT Crowd as per the above YouTube video), in fact, for many IT and phone related problems, a simple restart fixes things.
+While this solution might seem trivial (and is in fact a recurring joke on the TV series, The IT Crowd), in fact, for many IT and phone related problems, a simple restart fixes things.
 This is because during a reboot a large number of services get refreshed, restarted and this flushes out a lot of problems.

 Whatever problem you're having with your phone, restarting it will probably fix it.